 Lincoln Scholars (Certificate in Political Thought) is a 15-credit certificate program for 1st and 2nd year students who want to explore the great questions of moral and political life in a context of intellectual and political diversity.
 Key points of the program include:

 Students are admitted to the program through a competitive admissions process before they arrive on campus as freshmen.
-Admitted students receive a $1000 fellowship for each year of the program they complete.
+Note: the Lincoln Scholars program no longer offers stipends for admitted students.